 How Long Does It Take to Ship Cargo from Southampton to Charleston?

 Shipping cargo from Southampton to Charleston takes 24.3 days on average¹.
-Analysis of 845 shipments over a full year shows this average includes seasonal variation, with summer months typically running faster at around 17-18 days and winter months averaging 35-45 days¹.
+Analysis of 849 shipments shows this average includes two distinct routing methods: direct routing averaging 18.8 days and transshipment routing averaging 37.5 days¹.

 The route shows two main performance clusters: most shipments arrive either around 9-10 days (14.6%) or 18-19 days (17.6%)¹.
-Understanding these patterns helps with realistic delivery planning.
+Understanding these patterns and the routing methods behind them helps with realistic delivery planning.

 Distribution of Transit Times